-The CTR is one of the 3 factors that define the level of quality of our campaigns, along with the relevance of the ad and the relevance of the target page.
+What does CTR mean in Adwords?
+The CTR is one of the 3 factors that define the quality level of our campaigns, together with the relevance of the ad and the relevance of the landing page.

 In search campaigns, the quality level is visible directly In the AdWords interface next to the keywords, if you have the column displayed in your view.
 In the Display campaigns, we do not have information about the level of quality but also exists, referring to the relevance of topics, interests, keywords and public.